mongodb/mongodb-atlas-kubernetes/flakes/go/README.md

 ## Testing

 Using `devbox shell` normally would already grab and build the flake, as referenced by devbox.json entry `"path:./flakes/go": {}`.
-Still if you want to test the flake buil in isolation you can run (in this directory):
+Still if you want to test the flake build in isolation you can run (in this directory):

 ``shell
 nix build .
 ```

-On success a `result` entry in teh directory soft links to the built flake.
+On success a `result` entry in the directory soft links to the built flake.